jnlandu/base_ml_algo/README.md

 ### Short details

-This repository contains assignmemts, tests, quizes, and projects, that we did/will be doing  the AIMS AMMI program.
+This repository contains assignmemts, tests, quizes, and projects, that we did/will be doing at  the AIMS AMMI program.
 For the actual version, no much is done althought some a few works are already uploaded, notaby the implementation:
 * gradient descent method and its variants: Mini-Bacth GD  and Stochastic GD.
 * logistic regression, implementaion from scratch.
 The details about the dataset used will be given later.
 * linear regression, likewise, details for the the datasets will be discussed later.